Chad Kinis

 Richardson de la Cruz (born April 22, 1986), known professionally as Chad Kinis, is a Filipino actor, comedian, and YouTuber.
 He is an artist under Viva Entertainment Inc.

 Career

 He first joined It's Showtime's segment "Miss Q and A".
 Despite not winning the Miss Q and A crown, Chad's appearance in "Miss Q and A" led to his career as a performer as well as a part of the vlogging collective Beks Battalion with MC and Lassy.

 On March 6, 2020, he released his debut single "Basta Panget" under Viva Records.

+In 2026, he was included on Global South World's list of the “Top 25 Most Influential Comedians on Instagram in Southeast Asia”.

 Personal life

 In March 2021, Kinis revealed in a vlog that he along with fellow Beks Battalion members tested positive for COVID-19, from which they eventually recovered.

 In a 2024 interview with Toni Gonzaga, Kinis revealed that he grew up in a strict household where he experienced homophobic abuse from his father who was not accepting of his orientation.